mintapi/mintapi/README.md

                    [--include-investment] [--skip-duplicates] [--show-pending]
                    [--filename FILENAME] [--keyring] [--headless] [--attention]
                    [--mfa-method {sms,email}]
-                   email password
+                   email [password]

     positional arguments:
-      email                 The e-mail address for your Mint.com account (required) password              The password for your Mint.com account (required)
+      email                 The e-mail address for your Mint.com account (required) password              The password for your Mint.com account (if not supplied, --keyring must be provided)

     optional arguments:
       -h, --help            show this help message and exit